scylladb/scylladb/docs/operating-scylla/security/saslauthd.rst

    * ``authenticator: com.scylladb.auth.SaslauthdAuthenticator``
    * ``saslauthd_socket_path: /path/to/the/mux``

 #.
-Restart the Scylla server.
-From now on, Scylla will authenticate all login attempts via saslauthd.
+Restart the ScyllaDB server.
+From now on, ScyllaDB will authenticate all login attempts via saslauthd.

    .. include:: /rst_include/scylla-commands-restart-index.rst

 #.
-Create Scylla roles which **match** the same roles in the LDAP server.
+Create ScyllaDB roles which **match** the same roles in the LDAP server.
 To create a role, refer to the :ref:`CQL Reference <cql-security>` and the :doc:`RBAC example <rbac-usecase>`.